Asgari-research/interpretable-mof-failure-maps/docs/MANUSCRIPT_MAPPING.md

 | Table S5 | novelty--error relationships |
 | Table S6 | group-level error summary extract |
 | Table S7 | structural-anchor metadata |

-## Source-data principle

-The printed manuscript and SI tables are selected or compact extracts.
-Complete machine-readable summaries should be placed in a curated source-data package when redistribution is permitted.